Logan Kensing

-Logan French Kensing (born July 3, 1982) is a former American professional baseball pitcher.
-He previously played in Major League Baseball (MLB) for the Florida Marlins, Washington Nationals, Colorado Rockies, Seattle Mariners and Detroit Tigers.
+Logan French Kensing (born July 3, 1982) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Florida Marlins, Washington Nationals, Colorado Rockies, Seattle Mariners, and Detroit Tigers.

 Playing career

 Florida Marlins

 Kensing was drafted by the Florida Marlins in the 2nd round of the 2003 Major League Baseball draft out of Texas A&M University.

 Kensing made his Major League Baseball debut on September 10, 2004.

 Washington Nationals

-After being designated for assignment by the Marlins, Kensing was traded to Washington for Kyle Gunderson on April 29, 2009.
+After being designated for assignment by the Marlins, Kensing was traded to the Washington Nationals in exchange for Kyle Gunderson on April 29, 2009.
 In August 2009, the Nationals designated him for assignment again.

 On December 15, 2009, Kensing was re-signed by the Nationals with an invite to spring training.
 On March 17, 2010, the Nationals released Kensing.

-Minor league stints
+Tampa Bay Rays

-Kensing signed a minor league contract with the Tampa Bay Rays on April 9, 2010.
+On April 7, 2010, Kensing signed a minor league contract with the Tampa Bay Rays.
 However, he was forced to undergo two shoulder surgeries during the season and missed the whole year.
+He was released on May 9.